AlyssaDang/IMDb-Database-Project/README.md

 # IMDb-Database-Project

+NOTE: THIS PROJECT HAS BEEN COMPLETED (locally) AND THIS REPOSITORY WILL NO LONGER BE UPDATED

 Dataset Link: https://datasets.imdbws.com/

 Types of databases: Ones run on your personal computer, ones run on a server (that you own), ones run using a service like AWS